 Joe Rinehart's been developing software for Web, mobile, and desktop since 1998.
 While he mainly now works in Java, Grails, and HTML5, he has a long history of community involvement in the Flash, Flex, and ColdFusion space.
 As a published author and award-winning speaker, he's now focused on helping bring new developers new to Grails and Java.
 When he's not coding, he's either spending time with his family or feeding an appetite for endurance mountain bike racing.

-Joe Sondow manages the Cloud Interface Tools team at Netflix, focused on creating usable open source web apps like Asgard to improve the experience of managing cloud resources and deploying code changes.
-Since 2005 Joe has been working alternately as a software engineer and as a manager, developing corporate and consumer web apps using various web front end and JVM technologies.
+Joe Sondow is a software engineer on the Engineering Tools team at Netflix, focused on creating usable open source web apps like Asgard to improve the devops experience of managing cloud resources and deploying code changes.
+Since 2005 Joe has been developing corporate and consumer web apps using various web front-end and JVM technologies.

 John Thompson has over 20 years of experience with software development and is currently a Senior Software Engineer with Incept5.
 For his day job, John spends his time in the trenches helping various Incept5 clients in the financial and retail industries implement Spring centric solutions.